thomasgeissl/QMidi/README.md

 * Qt > 5.5

 ## Credits
-Go mostly for Dan Wilcox for his great openFrameworks [ofxMidi](https://github.com/danomatika/ofxMidi) addon.
+Go mostly to Dan Wilcox for his great openFrameworks [ofxMidi](https://github.com/danomatika/ofxMidi) addon.

 # License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.